nifyacorp/notification-worker/README.md

 5. **Notification Creation**: Inserts notification records into the database with proper user context
 6. **Error Handling**: Publishes failed messages to a Dead Letter Queue (DLQ) for investigation
 7. **Health Monitoring**: Provides HTTP endpoints for health checks and diagnostics

+## 🆕 Recent Updates

+### April 1, 2025: Entity Type Fix

+We've addressed an issue with the frontend not properly rendering notifications due to missing or improperly formatted `entity_type` fields:

+1. **Problem**: Notifications were not displaying correctly in the frontend because the `entity_type` field was:
+   - Either missing entirely
+   - Or stored inconsistently in the metadata JSON object
+   - Or not following the required `domain:type` format

+2. **Solution**:
+   - Added a dedicated `entity_type` column to the `notifications` table
+   - Updated notification creation code to consistently set the entity_type in its own column
+   - Ensured entity_type follows the standard format `domain:type` (e.g., `boe:document`)
+   - Created a migration to update existing notifications with proper entity_type values

+3. **Implementation Details**:
+   - The frontend expects the `entity_type` field and splits it by `:` to determine how to display notifications
+   - Added database migration `20250401000000_add_entity_type_column.sql`
+   - Modified `notification.js` to store entity_type in its dedicated column
+   - Default entity_type format is now `domain:type` (e.g., `boe:document`, `notification:generic`)

 ## 🧑‍💻 Local Development